cockroachdb/docs/v22.1/connect-to-the-database.md

 Where `DATABASE_URL` is an environment variable set to a valid CockroachDB connection string.

-ActiveRecord accepts the following format for CockroachDB connection strings:
+Active Record accepts the following format for CockroachDB connection strings:

 </div>